WKNR: Recent years

 Atypical of most radio stations, Good Karma continues to de-emphasizes Nielsen Audio ratings in favor of revenue and cash flow.
 Subscriber metrics for The Land on Demand and social media have been emphasized as more reliable and tangible for advertisers, with WKNR's Twitter account having more followers than any other account for like-formatted radio stations.
 Former Cleveland Brown quarterback Bernie Kosar signed up with WKNR in September 2020 as a contributor for The Really Big Show and The Next Level, along with launching a Land on Demand podcast.
 Bruce Drennan also signed up to host a weekly sports betting podcast that WKNR would also carry on the weekends, re-associating himself with the station since his 2004 dismissal.

 Good Karma and Entercom (succeeding owners of WKRK-FM and WNCX) agreed on August 13, 2020, to a long-term contract extension with the Cleveland Browns.
 The extension paid off as the Browns qualified for the NFL playoffs for the first time in 18 years; WKNR aired a 24-hour long local pregame show leading into the team's first playoff game against the Pittsburgh Steelers, hosted by Emmett Golden throughout.

+In late 2021, WKNR moved its studios from the Galleria to a new location on the East Bank of The Flats in downtown Cleveland.

 Programming

 Regular schedule

-Local weekday programming on WKNR includes The Really Big Show with Tony Rizzo and Aaron Goldhammer late mornings, The Next Level with Je'Rod Cherry and Emmett Golden in afternoon drive and ESPN Cleveland Tonight with Matt Fontana and Danny Cunningham early evenings.
-Golden joins Rizzo and Goldhammer for The Really Big Show's fourth hour, dubbed RBS Next.
-Cleveland Browns Daily with Nathan Zegura and Beau Bishop, a Browns Radio Network program exclusive to WKNR, airs middays.
+Local weekday programming on WKNR includes The Really Big Show with Tony Rizzo and Aaron Goldhammer late mornings, and The Next Level with Je'Rod Cherry and Emmett Golden middays.
+Golden and Goldhammer host an hour long bridge program - RBS Next - at noon in between the previously mentioned shows.
+Cleveland Browns Daily with Nathan Zegura and Beau Bishop, a Browns Radio Network program exclusive to WKNR, airs in afternoon drive.
+Goldhammer and Golden also host a show Saturday mornings heard nationally on ESPN Radio.

-Bruce Drennan is heard Sunday mornings from January through August, taking a hiatus during football season due to Browns Radio Network programming.
+Local PGA golf pro Jimmy Hanlin hosts a weekend golf show when the Browns aren't in season.
+During football season, WKNR airs High School Hysteria, a Friday night talk show focusing on area high school football games featuring scores and recaps.

-WKNR carries ESPN Radio's morning show Keyshawn, JWill and Max and ESPN programming on nights and weekends.
+WKNR carries ESPN Radio in morning drive, evenings, overnight, and the bulk of the day on weekends.